schuhva/Music-Generation/doc/releases/2.03/Base_01.rst

         return volumes

 **tune\_L:** In this example we are not going to create the melody directly.
-Instead we controll **the interval of the next note** of the melody.
+Instead we control **the interval of the next note** of the melody.
 Starting with a second and a third up and downwards and the Perfect unison.
 The note durations are quarters for the moment.

+The size of each interval is created by controlled random.
+Every interval has an individual probability.

 .. code:: python3